singnet/time-series-anomaly-discovery/README.md

 # Dependencies

-In order to install all the recommended packages to handle this service run the following command.
+In order to install all the recommended packages to handle this service run the following command in the project's root directory.

 ```
 sudo ./setup.sh -i